 Virus PNG Designed By nickfz from Pngtree.com.

-This morning my son presented himself with a temperature and a cough.
+On the morning that this blog post was published, my son presented himself with a temperature and a cough.

 Previously the UK Government had issued advice that if you have a temperature and a cough, the entire family should self isolate themselves for 14 days, because of the recent outbreak of COVID-19.